xcube-dev/xcube/docs/source/dataaccess.md

 Data stores can provide the data using different Python in-memory representations or data types.
-The most common representation for a data cube is an [xarray.Dataset] instance, multi-resolution data cubes would be represented as a [multi-resolution dataset] instance.
+The most common representation for a data cube is an [xarray.Dataset] instance, multi-resolution data cubes would be represented as a xcube [MultiLevelDataset] instance
+(see also [xcube Multi-Level Dataset Convention]).
 Vector data is usually provided as an instance of [geopandas.GeoDataFrame].

 Data stores can also be writable.
 All read-only data stores share the same functional interface share the same functional interface and so do writable